acend/kubernetes-basics-training/content/en/docs/security/service-account/_index.md

 ## {{% task %}} Create a Job That Lists Running Pods

-And now finnly we start a Kubernetes Job thas lists all running pods.
+And now finaly we start a Kubernetes Job thas lists all running pods.
 Create the `job.yaml` file with the following content:

 {{< readfile file="/content/en/docs/security/service-account/job.yaml" code="true" lang="yaml" >}}